VITALIoTOrg/vitaliot/vital-core-security-snmp-exposer/README.md

 You will then find a ".war" file in the "target" folder; you can use it to deploy the application on WildFly (tested on WildFly 9.0.1 with OpenJDK 8).

-You may also want to take a look at the Vital Deployer project, featuring a script to automatically build and deploy this application plus other components of the Vital system.
+You may also want to take a look at the VITAL Deployer project, featuring a script to automatically build and deploy this application and other components of the Vital system.